Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Conclusions

+In this paper, we performed an extensive investigation of the hyperparameterization of deep learning for automated melanoma screening.
+Our finds both validate with a rigorous experimental design previous intuitions present in existing art, and bring novel perspectives to the design of such models.

-When one contrasts the blind and the privileged procedures side-by-side, the problems with the latter become apparent, but the privileged protocol is the most common in machine-learning literature (we are often guilty ourselves).
-Hyperoptimizing on test does not result from researchers' desire to cheat, but from their natural tendency to exploit scarce existing data as much as possible.
+\textbf{The pitfalls of hyperoptimizing on test:} Although the problems with the privileged procedure become clear when we contrast it side-by-side with the blind procedure, hyperoptimizing on test is widely present machine-learning literature (we are often guilty ourselves).
+It does not result from researchers' desire to cheat, but from our natural tendency to exploit scarce existing data as much as possible.
 Salzberg has warned researchers about the dangers of ``repeated tuning'' since 1997; his work~\cite{salzberg1997comparing} is often cited, but the issue is still far from solved.

 Avoiding that pitfall requires a very strong commitment, which researchers seem unable to keep.
-That only reinforces the importance of regular curated challenges --- like the ISIC Challenge --- in which the test set is withheld at least until the evaluations are over.
+That reinforces the importance of regular curated challenges --- like the ISIC Challenge --- in which the test set is withheld at least until the evaluations are over.
 The ImageNet competition is perhaps the best example of the extraordinary impact of having such a curated competition every year.

 Our findings explain, in part, why performances observed in practice fall much shorter of the numbers we get in our labs.
 In a single round of experiments, analyzing only two levels for nine factors, the unwarranted advantage of hyperoptimizing on test is already notable.
 In actual research, with many rounds of experiments over dozens of factors and hundreds of levels, the gap may be much wider.